-BIMM Institute Berlin Alumni host workshop for Straßenkinder e.V.
+BIMM University Berlin Alumni host workshop for Straßenkinder e.V.

 The workshop focused on teaching the children how to create Hip-Hop music was run by two of our alumni, Alexandrine Joseph and Ngoc Anh Nguyen.
 We spoke with singer-songwriter, producer and social worker Ngoc Anh about the workshop and why it is necessary for kids to have early access to creative tools and music.